Snake (video game genre): Later games

 In 2002, Snake was made available for download to Pocket PC through Peter's GameBox.
 In 2004, TIM made Snake available for download through the Tim Wap Fast system.
+In 2010, a Snake mini-game was also included as a puzzle in the Nokia Symbian exclusive life simulator Creebies.
 In March 2013, NimbleBit released Nimble Quest, an action RPG snake game.
 In 2015, Armanto released a spiritual successor to Snake in partnership with Rumilus Design called Snake Rewind.
 In 2017, Gameloft developed and released the 2017 version of Snake as the pre-installed game for several Nokia's Series 30+ and KaiOS devices under HMD Global's era, replaced Snake Xenzia.
 In 2019, scientists tested the touch sensibility of the GLASSES screen cellphones playing Snake.
 In 2020, Zanco Tiny T2 was launched with Snake installed.
 In March 2020, OrangePixel released Snake Core with shooter elements.
 In September 2020, Tree Man Games released PAKO Caravan about a car pulling trailers.
 In December 2020, Retro Widget released Snake II for iOS home screen and Apple Watch.
 In 2023, users recreated Snake using GPT-4.
 In 2023, Spotify added Snake as a downloadable game inside of playlists with more than 20 songs.
 In 2024, Nothing launched a Snake widget for their cellphones.
 In March 2024, Pictoline released Quetzi, a snake game where the player controls Quetzalcoatl.
 In April 2025, Tidepool Games released MageTrain, a roguelike snake game.

 A series of online Snake games were made.
 In 2016, Steve Howse launched Slither.io as a way to mimic the success of Agar.io.
 In 2016, Kooapps released Snake.io and was later launched on Apple Arcade in 2023.
 Snake.io was also released on Netflix and Nintendo Switch in 2024.
 In February 2025, Appxplore (iCandy) released Snaky Cat, an .io battle royale snake game.

 Google has incorporated Snake games into its applications.
 In 2010, YouTube added Snake as a hidden game inside of their video player.
 In 2013, Google launched Snake doodle as an easter egg for web browsers.
 In 2019, Google added Snake inside Google Maps as an April Fools' Day prank.
 In 2019, Google Chrome launched Snake Game for web browsers.
 Google relaunched Doodle Snake in January 2025 to celebrate the Year of the Snake of the Chinese New Year.

 In 2025, the concept of Snake was adapted into an educational context.
 The open-source game Snakeleev uses the established gameplay mechanics to help students learn the periodic table of elements.
 The game was developed as part of a science education project and is described in a peer-reviewed article published in the Journal of Chemical Education.
 A 2025 season of the travel competition series Jet Lag: The Game, played in South Korea, was based on the game design.
 Python Snake is often used to teach students how to program in Python and Pygame.